javiervela/llm-information-extraction-workshop/03_structured_llm_extraction/README.md

 # 🧩 Module 3 – Structured LLM Extraction

-Extract **structured information** from book reviews.
-Start with manual JSON parsing, then switch to **Pydantic** for reliable validation.

----

-# TODO merge goal and initial description

 ## 🎯 Goal

+**Extract structured information from book reviews with reliable validation:**

+- Start with manual JSON parsing to understand basic extraction.
+- Switch to **Pydantic** models for robust data validation.
-Ensure your outputs are correctly formatted before saving them.
+- Ensure all outputs are correctly formatted before saving.

 ---

-## 0. 🔍 Manual JSON vs Pydantic
+## 🔍 Manual JSON vs Pydantic

 # TODO add more explanation to the table and maybe other parts and modules